sanand0/prompts/afterslides.md

 - Divide the transcript into logical sections covering one slide worth of content.
 Preserve the transcript order.
 - Prefix each transcript section with a Markdown slide.
 - Write as if the slides were written BEFORE the talk.
 Don't refer to participants.
+- Use simple language as if explaining the concept to a colleague.
 - Begin the slide with an H2 heading (≤10 words) that captures the core insight or action.
   - Use McKinsey-style action titles: insightful, useful takeaways for the reader.
   - Avoid vague verbs like "explore" or placeholders like "next steps" or "introduction".
 State the actual insight or directive.